anuragxel/roadwork-dataset/README.md

 ## 🤝 Contact

-For questions or support, please contact [Anurag Ghosh](https://anuragxel.github.io).
+For questions or support, please open an issue or contact [Anurag Ghosh](https://anuragxel.github.io).

 <!-- Thank you for using the ROADWork dataset.
 We hope it contributes significantly to your research and development projects. -->